zxhero/cv/index.md

 ## Acknowledgment

-Currently, I am engaged in close collaboration with Prof. Ke Zhang, A.P.
+Currently, I am engaged in close collaboration with Prof. Mingyu Chen, Prof. Ke Zhang, A.P.
 Ke Liu, and A.P.
 Tianyue Lu on my research endeavors.
 To conduct my experiments and drive researches forward, We have established a robust infrastructure using the FPGA cloud platform [SERVE](https://zhuanlan.zhihu.com/p/213194605) and the powerful hybrid memory trace toolkit [HMTT](http://asg.ict.ac.cn/hmtt/).

 The SERVE platform provids us with access to FPGA resources in the cloud.
 Leveraging the scalability and parallel processing capabilities of FPGAs, we can implement distributed multi-FPGA platform and optimize complex algorithms, enabling us to tackle challenging research problems.